New York Loss of Sight Injury Lawyer

 The loss of sight may well be one of the most difficult injuries one can endure.
 Partial or complete blindness impacts every facet of your life, including your career, your enjoyment of life and your relationships with friends and family.
-These injuries can result from a traumatic head injury from an automobile accident, a slip and fall accident, a bike accident, a motorcycle accident, or a construction accident (link to: https://www.1800nynylaw.com/new-york-construction-accident.html) can cause blindness.
-If you have an eye injury that has impaired your vision it is important that you immediately contact with an experienced New York loss of sight injury lawyer.
+An injury that can cause a loss of sight can any accident that injuries the eye or the head such as a car accident or a fall.
+If the negligence of another person caused you to lose your vision, contact with an experienced New York loss of sight injury lawyer at Stephen Bilkis & Associates.
 You may be entitled to just compensation for your injuries.
 This may include reimbursement for medical expenses both present and future, loss of income, as well as compensation for your pain and suffering.Causes of Vision Loss

 A person who has less than 20/200 corrected vision is considered legally blind.
 Vision loss can result from many different types of injuries.
 While some may be the result of a disease or are genetic in nature, there are injuries that occur due to the negligence of another.
 For example, a sharp object thrown by someone or broken glass can pierce the eye leading to vision loss.
 In the workplace, a chemical splash can cause significant eye damage.
 Medical negligence can also result in partial or complete loss of vision.